AddEventInc/add-to-calendar-button/README.md

 | all_day_event      | `<span class="all_day_event">true</span>` <br /><br />All day event.
 Accepts `true` or `false`.
 | date_format        | `<span class="date_format">MM/DD/YYYY</span>` <br /><br />The format of the date in start and end.
 Accepts the values `MM/DD/YYYY` or `DD/MM/YYYY` only.
 Lets the engine know how to handle the date, e.g. 12-hour format (MM/DD/YYYY) or 24-hour format (DD/MM/YYYY).
 | alarm_reminder     | `<span class="alarm_reminder">15</span>` <br /><br />Event reminder.
 Trigger an event reminder e.g. "15" minutes before the event starts.
 Accepted input: Number.
 Example: Reminder "15" minutes before event starts = 15 or one day before event starts : 60 minutes x 24 hours = 1440. <br /><br />Event reminders are currently supported by: Apple Calendar, Google Calendar (using Google Events API), Outlook, Outlook.com (using Microsoft Events API)
 | recurring          | `<span class="recurring">FREQ=DAILY;INTERVAL=2;COUNT=5</span>` <br /><br />Make the event repeat for a number of times.
-Please notice: The start date/time must match the recurrence rule in order to work in strict calendar systems like Outlook and Apple Calendar. <br /><br />Recurring rules are currently supported by: Apple Calendar, Google Calendar (using "Direct" and Google Events API), Office 365 (using the Microsoft Events API), Outlook, Outlook.com (using Microsoft Events API).
-On AddEvent.com you can find a brilliant RRule generator: https://www.addevent.com/documentation/add-to-calendar-button
+Please notice: The start date/time must match the recurrence rule in order to work in strict calendar systems like Outlook and Apple Calendar. <br /><br />Recurring rules are currently supported by: Apple Calendar, Google Calendar (using "Direct" and Google Events API), Office 365 (using the Microsoft Events API), Outlook, Outlook.com (using Microsoft Events API). <br /><br />On AddEvent.com you can find a brilliant RRule generator: https://www.addevent.com/documentation/add-to-calendar-button
 | calname            | `<span class="calname">use-title</span>` <br /><br />Custom filenaming of the .ics file used for e.g. Outlook and Apple Calendar.
 If not specified the name defaults to "event.ics".
 Use the phrase use-title to use the title from the title parameter or enter a custom filename.
 | attendees          | `<span class="attendees">joe@example.com</span>` <br /><br />Add one or multiple attendees (pre-populated) to the event.
 Enables the pre-populated attendee(s) to get a response from the attendee.
 Separate multiple attendees (email addresses) with a comma. <br /><br />Example: `<span class="attendees">joe@example.com,jack@example.com</span>`
 | uid                | `<span class="uid">my-unique-id123@addevent.com</span>` <br /><br />Define your own UID for the event.
 If not specified, a system UID is generated.
 Please notice; Yahoo Calendar reports error 404 if an UID is defined.
 We therefore don't include UID's in Yahoo Calendar.
 Warning.
 Use this option only if it serves a purpose in your coding.